Clean, Old-Fashioned Hate: Football

 The game has been played 118 times according to Georgia Tech and only 116 times according to Georgia record books.
 Georgia discredits two games in 1943 and 1944 (both years in which Georgia Tech won) because many of their players went to fight in World War II, though official college football records include the games.
 The game has been played in either Athens or Atlanta alternating every year since 1928.
 Both Georgia Tech and Georgia hold 4 national titles for a total of 8 national titles between them.
 The two schools also have a total of 31 conference titles (15 for Tech, 16 for Georgia) between them, making the rivalry a battle between two historically prestigious programs.

 The record between the two teams is 70 Georgia wins, 41 Georgia Tech wins, and 5 ties.
 Georgia Tech's longest winning streak, and the longest in the series, is eight games from 1949–1956.
-Georgia's longest winning streak in the series is seven straight games and has been achieved three times: From 1991 to 1997, 2001 to 2007 and from 2017 to present.
-Georgia won the most recent game in the series on November 29, 2024 at Sanford Stadium, in Athens, by a final score of 42-40 in 8OT.
+Georgia's longest winning streak in the series is also eight straight games from 2017 to present, tying the longest in the series.
+Georgia won the most recent game in the series on November 28, 2025 at Mercedes-Benz Stadium, in Atlanta, by a final score of 16-9.
 The victor wins the Governor's Cup.
+Like many rivalry games, the game is played during the final week of the college football season.